 General Course Information

-Course Code PROF 7507 Course PG Prof Internship OS Extended Coordinating Unit Faculty of Professions Term Winter Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Available for Study Abroad and Exchange N Prerequisites Credit standard in at least 12 units.
+Course Code PROF 7507 Course PG Prof Internship OS Extended Coordinating Unit Faculty of Professions Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact 150 hours with the Host organisation and meeting with Academic supervisor Available for Study Abroad and Exchange N Prerequisites Credit standard in at least 12 units.
 Quota Subject to availability of suitable sponsors.
 Placements will be offered to students on academic merit and work experience Course Description The Professions Internship OS Extended Program is an extension on the Professions Internships OS and is worth 6 units of credit.
 The program involves an Internship with a business, not-for-profit organisation or government department based outside of Australia.
 This provides the student with an opportunity to experience a hands-on international business environment in which to observe and apply their knowledge and skills from their degree.
 Projects are negotiated between the Faculty and the sponsor within the host organisation, and may include a marketing plan, assistance with accounting or financial reporting, HR and organisational development plans or activities, social and economic development plans, research, business development, customer relations, events management and market entry strategies, or any other negotiated project.
 As well as undertaking an agreed project, students will be involved in observations, meetings, clerical work and administration, to gain a clearer insight into the day-to-day functioning of the business.